Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Conclusions

 \section{Conclusions}

-In this paper, we investigated covert communications in the presence of a DRIS and proposed a novel unsupervised MAF-based NP detection framework.
-The proposed detection framework enables the warden Willie to effectively detect covert communications between Alice and Bob even in the absence of CSI.
-The introduction of DRIS simultaneously reduces Willie's detection error probabilities and degrades the communication performance between Alice and Bob, without requiring either CSI or additional jamming power.
-Furthermore, the proposed unsupervised MAF-based NP detection framework does not require labeled datasets, rendering it highly practical and robust in adversarial scenarios.
-The following conclusions can be drawn from the integration of theoretical modelling and numerical results.
+In this paper, we investigated covert communications in the presence of a DRIS and developed a novel unsupervised semi-parametric plug-in likelihood-ratio detector for Willie.
+The proposed detector retains a parametric Gamma reference model under ${\mathcal H}_0$ with an unknown scale parameter, while learning the analytically intractable density under ${\mathcal H}_1$ from unlabeled data through a one-dimensional monotone normalizing flow model.
+The results show that the DRIS can simultaneously improve Willie's monitoring performance and degrade the communication performance between Alice and Bob, without requiring either CSI or additional jamming power.
+Meanwhile, the proposed unsupervised detector does not rely on labeled data, which makes it well suited to adversarial covert-communication scenarios.
+The main conclusions are summarized as follows.

-1) The proposed MAF-based NP detection framework operates in an unsupervised manner by leveraging the prior knowledge that the Willie's test statistic under $\mathcal{H}_0$ follows a specific Gamma distribution.
-Based on this prior knowledge, the MAF model can be used to filter out high-likelihood $\mathcal{H}_0$ data.
-This enables the MAF model to learn the complex distribution of the test statistic under $\mathcal{H}_1$, providing a near-optimal approach to implementing the NP detection without ground-truth labels.
-Simulation results show that the proposed unsupervised MAF-based NP detector achieves a performance level comparable to that of the supervised method.
-This indicates that it can accurately learn the $\mathcal{H}_1$ distribution directly from mixed observations without the need for labelled data.

-2) The DRIS with random and time-varying reflection coefficients disrupts the channel reciprocity in conventional TDD systems by introducing ACA.
-The introduction of DRIS not only jams the covert communications between Alice and Bob but also reduces Willie's decision error probabilities, without relying on either CSI or additional jamming power.
-Moreover, to effectively monitor the covert communications between Alice and Bob, and to maximise the effectiveness of the DRIS-induced ACA, it is preferable for the warden Willie to deploy the DRIS in close proximity to Alice.

-3) Due to the DRIS-induced ACA, increasing Alice's transmit power does not notably enhance communication performance.
-However, higher transmit power leads to higher detection accuracy at Willie while also intensifying the DRIS-induced ACA on the Alice-Bob transmission.
-It is worth noting that a DRIS with only 1-bit quantization phase shifts is enough to simultaneously expose and jam covert communications.

-Our work demonstrates an effective unsupervised MAF-based NP detection framework for covert communications in the presence of a DRIS, without requiring labeled datasets or additional jamming power.
-Therefore, it is essential for Alice to investigate some potential countermeasures, such as signal classification, anomaly detection techniques, and adaptive beamforming.